vechain/app-hub/README.md

 - Must be a `.png`
 - Must be `512px by 512px`
 - Must **not** be a copy of another company's or application's logo
-- Must **not** contains any marketing information (including but not limited to social media links/sale date)
+- Must **not** contain any marketing information (including but not limited to social media links/sale date)

 ### Submission Guidelines